 The easiest answer would be to say that you should be looking to spend the same amount that you want to make in profit every month.
 So, you want to make $3,000 a month in profit, you need to be spending $3,000 a month in inventory at least (assuming your items double your money).

-For anyone who thinks this business model could work for them, we would like to invite you to get our free video series about selling on Amazon FBA.
+For anyone who thinks this business model could work for them, we would like to invite you to get our free 7-day email course about selling on Amazon FBA.
 We will explain exactly how and why the business model works, help you set up your seller account and then walk you through finding some seed inventory from your own home!

 Thanks Jessica for taking the time to answer these questions!